Craig-Edge/C-_Specflow_Selenium_Framework/Nhsbt.LD.AutomationTests/ReadMe.md

 ﻿1. #Living Donations Automation Framework

 2. ##Project description
-	* This is the automation frfamework for the living donations project
+	* This is the automation framework for the living donations project
-	* This framework uses the following technologies, all of which are open source
+	* This framework uses the following technologies, all of which are open source:
+		* BODI
 		* C# - 4.7.2 .NET Framework
+		* Gherkin
+		* Log4Net
 		* Selenium
 		* Specflow
-		* etc
+		* SpecRun.SpecFlow

 	* There were some challenges during the creation of this framework:
 		* I attempted to have seperate branches with different versions of the Chrome Web Driver this led to multiple version entries in the projects .csproj file that caused intermittent issues at build time.